 Electrical current is 230 volts, 50Hz.
 Plugs in use include the Italian three-pin and the European-style two-pin.

 The official language of San Marino is Italian.

 There are no specific health risks when travelling to San Marino, with visitors able to travel without special vaccinations and medications.
-If you aren't up to date, your doctor may recommend vaccinations for MMR (measles, mumps, and rubella) and tetanus-diphtheria.
 An influenza vaccine is recommended if travelling to San Marino between November and April.

 Medical facilities in San Marino are good.
 However, travel insurance is still recommended for none EU-citizens as medical attention can be expensive.
 Serious conditions will result in a transfer to more comprehensive facilities in Rimini.